Understanding Parkinson’s Disease

 Living with Parkinson’s

 Despite its challenges, people with Parkinson’s can engage in various activities such as games, reading, and spending time with family.
-They may require additional time or assistance, but they can still enjoy life.
+They may require additional time or assistance but can still enjoy life.

 Why Does Parkinson’s Disease Occur?